jrafa1607/Perceptual-Hash-Value-Retrieval-with-HNN/README.md

 - [x] Avaliate the retrieve for the Original Value

 ### 📈 Info about the experiment.
-- The file " - Experimento.xlsx"- All the Results;
+- " - Experimento.xlsx"- All the Results;
-- The file " - Resultados.xlsx" - All the Graphics of the Results;
+- " - Resultados.xlsx" - All the Graphics of the Results;
-- The file " - Full Experiment" - Main file with all the experiment;
+- " - Full Experiment" - Main file with all the experiment;
-- The file " - D-Hash Calc" - Example of Differential Hash Application
+- " - D-Hash Calc" - Example of Differential Hash Application
-- The file " - Hamming Distance" - Make the <a href="https://www.geeksforgeeks.org/hamming-distance-two-strings/"> Hamming Distance Calc </a> between the Hash Value Original and the Hash Value retrieved by HNN;
+- " - Hamming Distance" - Make the <a href="https://www.geeksforgeeks.org/hamming-distance-two-strings/"> Hamming Distance Calc </a> between the Hash Value Original and the Hash Value retrieved by HNN;